mstrens/oXs_on_RP2040/README.md

 Still, ELRS receivers can be configured to use another baud rate.
 In this case, change the baudrate in parameters accordingly

+## --------- Led -------------------
+When a RP2040-Zero is used, the firmware will handle a RGB led (internally connected to gpio16).
+* when config is wrong, led is red and ON.
+* when config is valid, led is blinking and the color depends on RC channels being received ot not
+    * Red = Rc frames have nerver been received, Sbus and/or PWM signals are not generated.
+    * Blue = Sbus and/or PWM signals are based on failsafe values.
+Failsafe values are given by the receiver for Sbus or are configured in oXs for CRSF protocol)
+    * Yellow/oranje = Sbus and/or PWM signals are based on a valid RC channels frame received from PRI or SEC source but the orther source does not provided a valid RC channels frame.
+    * blinking green = Sbus and/or PWM signals are based on valid RC channels frames (from one source; from both sources if both are foressen in the setup)

+Please note that other boards does not have a RGB led on gpio16 and so this does not applies.